goyalxatul/loadbalancersimulationbackend/README.md

-this is load balancing simulator backend
+this is load balancing simulator backend.